taktsoft/redmine_notifo/README.markdown

     $ rake db:migrate:plugins

 Users should now be able to configure their Notifo credentials in their account settings.
-All issue changes which provoke email notifications now also create Notifo notifications.
+All changes which provoke email notifications now also create Notifo notifications.

-=== Translations
+## Translations

-* en by Daniel Lehmann
+- en by Daniel Lehmann
-* de by Daniel Lehmann
+- de by Daniel Lehmann

-=== ToDO
+## ToDO

-* Error Handling
+- Error Handling
-* Async / Background calls to notifo
+- Async / Background calls to notifo
-* Support for notifications on wiki changes etc.
+- Support for notifications on wiki changes etc.

-=== Changelog
+## Changelog

-==== 0.1.0
+### 0.1.0

-* Initial release
+- Initial release